uchicago-library/ldr_metadatastorage/README.md

 This endpoint is GUARANTEED to return a listing of all extension resources available for the intellectual unit identified.

+- request: /units/[intellectual unit identifer]/extensions
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: aggregate
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular extension endpoint available for this particular intellectual unit

 ### /units/[intellectual unit identifier]/extensions/[extension identifier]

 communication protocol: Web